Erkaman/pnp-gui/README.md

 # pnp-gui

-pnp-gui is a WebGL gui toolkit whose main goal is to be easy to use, bloat-free, and be easy to integrate into any project.
+pnp-gui(plug n' play GUI) is a WebGL gui toolkit whose main goal is to be easy to use, bloat-free, and be easy to integrate into any project.
 Impatient people probably want a demo right away, and [here](https://github.com/Erkaman/gl-simple-gui#demo) it is.

 pnp-gui takes much inspiration from the fantastic [imgui](https://github.com/ocornut/imgui) project.
 Like imgui, it provides an Immediate Mode GUI toolkit.
-Also like imgui, it aims to be as bloat-free as possible, and to be as easy to integrate into any project as project.
-Very little code to be written to initialize the GUI, and a font comes pre-packaged with the library.
+Also like imgui, it aims to be as bloat-free as possible, and to be easy to integrate into any project.
+Very little code needs to be written to create a simple GUI, and a font comes pre-packaged with the library.

 pnp-gui is mainly meant to be used by programmers who want to make a simple GUI for debugging purposes, or who want a simple GUI that can be used to tweak a couple of variables in their applications.
-In the provided demo, some possible use-cases of pnp-gui are shown.
+Also, in the provided demo, some possible use-cases of pnp-gui are shown.

 However, do note that due to the simplicity of the toolkit, there are many drawbacks. pnp-gui does not provide you with any way to do advanced widget and window layout.
 More advanced GUI toolkits such as Swing and QT provides ways to create advanced window layouts.
-However, in order to reduce complexity, the window layout options of pnp-gui have been made very limited, in order to reduce complexity.
+However, in order to reduce complexity, the window layout options of pnp-gui have been made very limited.

 Another important thing to note is that pnp-gui does not provide any way of creating beautiful interfaces that can be presented to the end user.
 You can